 All of the information requested on the OCF-2 is relevant in the calculation of an IRB.
 Which means that any missing or inaccurate information on the form, can directly impact the IRB payable.

 While basic wages are obviously required, a common deficiency is the exclusion of vacation or bonus payments, or at least a prorated portion of them, in the four weeks prior to the accident.
 This can lead to materially understated IRB calculations.
 The largest impact is often seen in situations where a claimant also has other income replacement assistance available to them, and a top-up would be available if this additional income was considered.

 For details on how vacation, bonuses and other irregular remuneration should be considered, and further highlighting the impact of the OCF-2 in regard to these items, we suggest our post – Bonuses and Commissions – Calculating Gross Income for IRBs

-A very common error is an employer providing net rather than gross income.
-Pay statements will usually show both, the pre- (gross) and post-deduction (net) amounts.
-It is then common that an employer incorrectly interprets the OCF-2 as requesting the amount received by the insured (ie. the cheque amount), as opposed to the amount earned by the insured.
-This discrepancy can obviously have a significant impact on the IRB, and will likely understate the amount payable.
+- An employer providing net rather than gross income.
+Pay statements will usually show both, the pre (gross) and post-deduction (net) pay.
+It is common that an employer incorrectly interprets the OCF-2 as requesting the amount received by the insured (i.e. the cheque amount, representing after deductions), as opposed to the amount earned by the insured.
+This discrepancy can significantly understate the IRB payable.

-Another error is providing details for incorrect periods, such as the last four weekly pay periods as opposed to the actual last four weeks.
-Or worse still, is providing the last four bi-weekly pay periods, rather than four weeks.
-All of these we see on a very regular basis, and all of them have the capability to significantly impact the IRB payable, both positively and negatively.
+All of these we see on a regular basis, and all of them have the capability to significantly impact the IRB payable, both positively and negatively.

 There is a solution